franzbu/HAeating/README.md

 The code in this repository is production-ready; however, the documentation below just covers the basics.
-I might improve it at a later stage should there be sufficient user interest.
+I might extend it at a later stage should there be sufficient user interest.

 # 🌡️ Home Assistant Heating

 This repository contains a demand-driven heating control system built for **Home Assistant** with the app (add-on) **AppDaemon**.

 Why AppDaemon?
-It has been chosen for its advanced possibilities of using Python virtually without restrictions (other than PyScript), including being able to create (multiple) instances of a class.
-This feature allows creating instances of RoomDemandCalculator for each room of the house, allowing for efficient and straightforward coding.
+It has been chosen for its advanced possibilities of using Python virtually without restrictions (other than PyScript), including being able to create (multiple) instances.
+This makes it possible to create an instance of RoomDemandCalculator for each room of the house, allowing for efficient and straightforward code.

-The class HeatSupplyManager acts as control center for determining a room's heating demands and controlling whatever means of heating a house has.
-Heating starts by writing the target flow temperature to the HA Helper input_number.target_flow_temp (done by HeatSupplyManager), which in turn can be picked up by the actual code controlling the heating (pump); this can be another AppDeamaon class controlling the actual hardware or, as in my case, an ESP32 that has been programmed as controller for a Froeling SP Dual (see below).

 ## 🛠 System Architecture
 The automation is split into two specialized layers to separate room logic from boiler hardware control:

 1.  **`RoomDemandCalculator` (The Brain):** An instance runs for every room.
 It handles schedules, hysteresis, solar gain compensation, and calculates the "claim" for heat.
-2.  **`HeatSupplyManager` (The Muscle):** A single central instance that monitors all room claims, calculates the optimal flow temperature, and interfaces with the boiler via Modbus.
+2.  **`HeatSupplyManager` (The Muscle):** HeatSupplyManager acts as control center for juggling the room's heating demands that can include sun compensation and delta temperature boost, calculating the flow temperature, and the heating times.
+Heating is initiated by writing the target flow temperature to the HA Helper `input_number.target_flow_temp`, which then is to be connected to whatever means of heating your house has; this can be another AppDeamaon class controlling the actual hardware or, as in my case, an ESP32 that pokes a Froeling SP Dual (see further down).

 ---